ilyasotkov/learning-kubernetes/README.md

 ![Uses Helm](https://img.shields.io/badge/uses-helm-10a3eb.svg)
 ![Uses Terraform](https://img.shields.io/badge/uses-terraform-5956e3.svg)

-An opinionated guide to administering and using Kubernetes clusters
+A guide to administering and using Kubernetes clusters declaratively

 ⚠️ This is a work in progress